 Our Top Pick For a Wireless Speaker Kit: BIC America WTR-SYS

 The crown for the best wireless speaker kit goes to the BIC America WTR-SYS.
-Our experts have tried all the ones on our list and more to make sure your audio signals are not delayed and still of top quality.
+Our experts have tried all the ones on our list and more to make sure your audio or sound signal are not delayed and still of top quality.
 Who doesn’t like the convenience of a wireless setup?
 The WTR-SYS is a 4-channel wireless system that comes with everything you need in the box to get started.

-Our team was most impressed by its frequency range, which is about 80 feet unobstructed and 60 feet minimally obstructed.
+Our team was most impressed by its sound frequency range, which is about 80 feet range unobstructed and 60 feet range minimally obstructed.
 This means you can most likely play your audio from a separate room.
 The purpose of a wireless speaker conversion kit appeals to those who like portability, user-friendliness and convenience.